Surgery

 Discopathy in dogs

-Discopathy in dogs is a serious medical situation that develops from damage or changes in the position of the intervertebral discs.
-To understand them better, we would first like to explain the role and nature of the intervertebral discs.
-These consist of a cartilaginous fibrous ring, also called annulus fibrosus, and an elastic gelatinous core, called nucleus pulposus.
-The intervertebral discs ensure pain-free mobility of the back and absorb shocks to the spine, for example when jumping.
-They lie between the bony vertebral bodies in the spine.
+Discopathy in dogs is a serious medical condition that develops from damage to or displacement of the intervertebral discs.
+To better understand it, we would first like to explain the role and structure of the intervertebral discs.
+They consist of a cartilaginous fibrous ring, also called the annulus fibrosus, and an elastic gelatinous core, called the nucleus pulposus.
+The intervertebral discs ensure pain-free movement of the back and absorb shocks to the spine, for example, when jumping.
+They are located between the bony vertebrae in the spinal column.

 Discopathy in dogs Read More »